- Information Collected

 Australian Catholic University is committed to ensuring the privacy of all information it collects.

-Australian Catholic University is a registered company and therefore, like other companies operating in Australia, it is bound by the National Privacy Principles as set out in the Privacy Amendment (Private Sector) Act 2000.
+Australian Catholic University is bound by the Australian Privacy Principles as set out in the Privacy Act 1998.
 In keeping with this legislation, this Privacy Statement sets out the University's practice in the collection, use and disclosure of personal information.

 The University collects a substantial volume of personal information concerning staff, students and other persons.
 This information is only collected where necessary.
 Legitimate reasons for collecting personal information include administrative need, legislative requirements or research investigations.

 The type of personal information collected by the University will depend upon the reason for its collection.
 This inevitably involves a diverse range of information but may include residence and contact details, date of birth, next of kin, drivers licence, pre-existing injuries, criminal checks, student enrolment and academic performance, qualifications, information concerning persons who apply to the University for appointment or admission, and information collected from or concerning human research subjects.

 Where reasonably possible, the University will only collect information from the individual to whom it relates.
 Frequently this will be collected from official University forms but it may also be collected from email, letters or other forms of communication.

 The University also holds personal information about individuals that it generates in the course of its operational activities, such as staff salaries and wages, examination results and library loan records.